 MUN Hooke's Joint Mechanism

-The mechanism includes two universal couplings (Cardan joint) joined by an intermediate shaft, allowing the adjustment and reading of the angle between inlet shaft and other outlet shaft by means of graduated discs fixed on the base panel.
+The mechanism includes two universal couplings (cardan joints) joined by an intermediate shaft, allowing the adjustment and reading of the angle between inlet shaft and other outlet shaft by means of graduated discs fixed on the base panel.

 Both couplings are mounted on two graduated discs, allowing the reading of the rotation at the input and output.

-- Demonstrate the action of a single and double universal joint by connecting two axes that have small angular and/or parallel misalignments.
+- Demonstrate the action of a single universal joint by connecting two axes that have small misalignments.

 - Determine graphically the relationship between the angular displacements of two shafts connected by a single universal joint with different degrees of misalignment.

-- Graphically determine the relationship between the angular displacements of two shafts connected by a double universal joint with different degrees of angular and/or parallel misalignment.
+- Determine graphically the relationship between the angular displacements of two shafts connected by a double universal joint with different degrees of misalignment.

 - Determination of the velocity and acceleration of the output shaft on a single Hooke´s joint by graphical differentiation.